-- Become familiar with the contributions of key figures in missional theology and their relevance for your vocational venue and aspirations.
+- Know and be familiar with the contributions of key figures in contemporary theology and their relevance for your research program.

-- Develop skills in critical and constructive practical theology.
+- Become a critical and constructive leader in practical theology.

 - Appreciate the value of current theological movements for the church and your life.